Furnace Repair Checklist

 - Look for the breaker labeled “furnace” or “heat,” and double-check it’s moved to “on.”
 If you find that the breaker tripped, it will be in the middle or “off” area.

-- Moving one hand, firmly switch the breaker to the “on” spot.
-If the breaker trips right away and pops back to “off,” don’t touch it and call a professional from Wallpe Heating & Cooling at 812-663-7252 immediately.
+- Moving one hand, firmly switch the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and call a professional from Wallpe Heating & Cooling at 812-663-7252 immediately.

 Regardless of your furnace’s age or brand, it has at minimum one regular wall switch installed on or close to it.

 - Make certain the lever is flipped up in the “on” spot.
 If it was shut off, expect your furnace to take up to five minutes to ignite.
 (If you’re unsure where your furnace is located, take a look at your basement, garage or utility closet.
 It may also be in a crawl space or attic.)